 - Asset Eligibility.
 If one spouse is entering a nursing home, the asset cap for the institutionalized spouse is $2,000.
 If both spouses are entering a nursing home, the asset cap is $3,000.
 These asset caps are subject to many exceptions.
 Generally, a home valued at up to $500,000 does not count as an asset for an individual, nor does the spouses’ home at any value if one spouse continues to live in the home.
 However, don’t be mislead into believing that you’re eligible and your house is necessarily safe without seeking legal representation.

 Asset eligibility is the most complex aspect of Medicaid eligibility.
 If your assets are higher than $2,000, you should not assume that nothing can be done to achieve Medicaid eligibility.
 Joint assets are another confusing issue — we can help you structure the ownership of all assets so that you can preserve as many assets as possible while still achieving Medicaid eligibility.

 Contact Wright Abshire, Attorneys for a Consultation

 Before you engage in a so-called “Medicaid spend-down” — to lower your asset levels and achieve Medicaid eligibility — contact our office for a consultation.
 We may be able to restructure your estate plan to preserve your assets for future generations while still allowing you to achieve Medicaid eligibility.

-From our wheelchair-accessible offices in Bellaire, The Woodlands and Carmine, Texas, we represent clients across the Houston area throughout the state.
+From our wheelchair-accessible offices in Bellaire and Carmine, Texas, we represent clients across the Houston area throughout the state.
 We also represent out-of-state clients whose family members live in Texas.
 Our attorneys are prepared to make home, hospital or nursing home visits outside of the Houston area when necessary.
 And in some cases, many of our legal services can be provided over the telephone for our clients’ convenience.